There are many wonderful things about our garden screening:

 5 ideas for garden screening

 When it comes to garden screening from neighbours, UK homeowners have plenty of options.
-Generally speaking, garden screening, like fences can be up to two metres high and installed without the need for planning permission.
+Generally speaking, garden screening, like fences can be up to two meters high and installed without the need for planning permission.
 However, it’s always worth checking your local planning policy for confirmation.

 Organic garden screening has even fewer restrictions.
 So let’s take a look at a few ideas…